iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 ---
 id: install-iomesh-dashboard
-title: Installing IOMesh Dashboard
+title: Install IOMesh Dashboard
-sidebar_label: Installing IOMesh Dashboard
+sidebar_label: Install IOMesh Dashboard
 ---

 Monitoring IOMesh storage is implemented on the capabilities of Prometheus and Grafana.
 Before installing IOMesh dashboard, make sure you have installed Prometheus and Grafana.

-### Enabling IOMesh Metrics
+## Enable IOMesh Metrics

 **Prerequisite**